stream-labs/sl-payments-assignment/README.md

 You will be assessing the estimated revenue for 3 different subscription products.

+## Requirements
-The result of your work should yield 3 tables, one for each product, that lists out a subscription per row.
+- Return a table for each product that lists out a subscription per row.
-The columns should be the following: customer email, product name, ...months 1-12, life time value for subscription.
+- The columns should be the following: customer email, product name, ...months 1-12, life time value for subscription.
 The final row should contain usd totals for each month.

-**You can display these tables via HTML or command line output.**
+- **You can display these tables via HTML or command line output.**

 | Customer Email       | Product Name | {endOfMonth date} 1 | {endOfMonth} 2 | {endOfMonth} 3 | {endOfMonth} 4 | {endOfMonth} 5 | {endOfMonth} 6 | {endOfMonth} 7 | {endOfMonth} 8 | {endOfMonth} 9 | {endOfMonth} 10 | {endOfMonth} 11 | {endOfMonth} 12 | Life Time Value |
 |----------------------|--------------|---------------------|----------------|----------------|----------------|----------------|----------------|----------------|----------------|----------------|-----------------|-----------------|-----------------|-----------------|